manan-9/Enhanced_MTIP_UPPAAL/README.md

 ## Repository Structure

-- `basic_mtip.xml` - Original MTIP model (no security or sleep modes)
+- `Basic_MTIP.xml` - Original MTIP model (no security or sleep modes)
-- `enhanced_mtip_security.xml` - MTIP with mutual authentication and encryption
+- `Enhanced_MTIP_Secure.xml` - MTIP with mutual authentication and encryption
-- `sleepy_secure_mtip.xml` - MTIP with authentication, encryption, and adaptive sleep modes
+- `Enhanced_MTIP_Sleepy_and_Secure.xml` - MTIP with authentication, encryption, and adaptive sleep modes
 - `efficiency_proofs/` - Screenshots and data from UPPAAL concrete simulator runs demonstrating energy savings
 - `images/` - Automaton diagrams for each MTIP phase and component